My Prayer For 2018

 As I prepared to usher this special day yesterday, I thought about the atom bomb and its possible potential to save the human civilization from extinction.
 Are you ready to hear my idea?
 Okay...
 On your mark...
 Get set...
 Read!

 The creation of the atom bomb was first thought possible by a team of scientists that included the great particle physicist Albert Einstein.
-In a letter written in 1939, Einstein advised Franklin Roosevelt, the then President of the United States, that the American government set aside funds to construct the bomb.
+In a letter written in 1939, Einstein advised Franklin Roosevelt, the then President of the United States, that Uncle Sam (the United States government) sets aside funds to construct the bomb.
 Mark you, 1939 was one of those years preceding World War 2 during which enemy nations were rising against the United States, like Japan which in 1941 bombed the Pearl Harbour in the US State of Hawaii.

-Roosevelt acceded to Einstein's request and in a short time, funds were set aside for the construction of the potentially lethal bomb.
+Roosevelt acceded to Einstein's request and in a short time, Uncle Sam set aside funds for the construction of the potentially lethal bomb.
 And in a few years, the created atom bombs were secretly tested which proved to be as lethal as Einstein had predicted.

 And you know what?
 In 1945 when Japan continued being a pain in the [insert body part here] to the United States during World War 2, Harry Truman, the then President of the United States who had succeeded Roosevelt, ordered two atom bombs to be dropped in Japan.
 The effect of the bombs were so devastating that Japan quickly surrendered.
 And that ended World War 2.

-The United States was lucky to have been the only nation in 1945 with the intelligence and resources to create an atom bomb.
-So when it dropped the lethal bombs on Japan that year, no opposing nation could counter the aggression.
+Uncle Sam was lucky to have been the only man on Earth in 1945 with the intelligence and resources to create an atom bomb.
+So when he dropped the lethal bombs on Japan that year, no opposing nation could counter the aggression.

 I think that's why in 1949, Albert Einstein quipped, "I do not know with what weapons World War 3 will be fought but World War 4 will be fought with sticks and stones."
 Of course Einstein's point, I think, was that World War 3 would involve the use of advanced atom bombs that would wipe out all civilized men on Earth, sparing only bushmen in remote areas who would use sticks and stones in World War 4.